remix-run/remix/docs/tutorials/jokes.md

 Your app is now live at `https://<your-app-name>.fly.dev`!
 You can find that URL in your fly account online as well: [fly.io/apps](https://fly.io/apps).

-Any time you make a change, simply run `fly deploy` again to redeploy.
+Any time you make a change, simply run `flyctl deploy` again to redeploy.

 ## Conclusion